vitalets/babel-plugin-runtyper/readme.md

 ...
 ```

-## Compare to static tools
+## Usage with static tools
 Static code analysis is also the way to perform type checking in your application.
 For example, there is Facebook's [Flow](https://flowtype.org) project.
-You can use it together with Runtyper.
-Both tools will detect errors on pre-runtime and runtime stages.
+You can use Runtyper together with Flow to detect errors on both pre-runtime and runtime stages.

 Yet, static tools require extra efforts for:
 * Writing type-annotations (may be annoying)